What is the EU doing?

 The European Institute for Gender Equality (EIGE) has produced an online mapping tool on administrative data sources and other statistics, as well as studies on violence against women and FGM.

-Building on the above data collection experiences, Eurostat is working towards an EU survey on gender-based violence, to be carried out by national statistical institutes.
+Eurostat is working towards an EU survey on gender-based violence, to be carried out by national statistical institutes with results expected in 2023.

 In addition, a Eurobarometer on gender-based violence has been carried out in order to better understand attitudes towards and perceptions of the problem.

-Here are Eurobarometer factsheets published in November 2016, from the Say NO! campaign to stop violence against women, used to help us spread the word
+Here you’ll find the Eurobarometer factsheets published in November 2016, from the Say NO! campaign to stop violence against women